kuzmin-lab/kuzmin-lab.github.io/_pages/team.md

 ---
-title: "NetNeuroLab - Team"
+title: "Kuzmin Lab - Team"
 layout: gridlay
-excerpt: "NetNeuroLab: Team members"
+excerpt: "Kuzmin Lab: Team members"
 sitemap: false
 permalink: /team/
 ---

 # Group Members

-The lab is a diverse group of people interested in connectomics and neuroimaging data science.
-We are looking to recruit more graduate students and postdocs with backgrounds in engineering, statistics, physics and life sciences.
+The lab is a diverse group of people interested in functional genomics and synthetic biology.
+We are looking to recruit graduate students and postdocs with backgrounds in genetics, molecular biology, genomics, bioengineering and bioinformatics.
+Undergraduate thesis and summer students are welcome to apply!

 Jump to [team](#team) or [alumni](#alumni).